yiisoft-contrib/ircbot/README.md

 (You can use octothorpe or period instead of paamayim nekudotayim.)

-When searching for a member, unless a type name is included in teh keyword, the bot will find only types that define the member, not those that inherit it.
+When searching for a member, unless a type name is included in the keyword, the bot will find only types that define the member, not those that inherit it.
 There would be too many matches otherwise.